-- There must be a balance between the risk of cancer not being treated optimally with the risk of illness and spread of COVID-19.
-This balance of risk is different in New Zealand to other jurisdictions. - We must consider the impact decisions will have on our most vulnerable cancer patients, Māori and Pacific, and patients with comorbidities. - This guidance does not preclude the need for clinical judgement and clinicians will need to be having clear discussion on the risks and benefits of treatment, and treatment preferences with their patients.
+- The need to balance the risk of cancer not being treated optimally with the risk of illness and spread of COVID-19.
+This balance of risk is different in New Zealand to other jurisdictions. - The impact decisions will have on our most vulnerable cancer patients, Māori and Pacific, and patients with comorbidities. - The need for clinical judgement and clinicians will need to be having clear discussion on the risks and benefits of treatment, and treatment preferences with their patients.